rahat-ansari/security-alert-with-face-recognition/docs/en/guides/azureml-quickstart.md

 python -m ipykernel install --user --name yolo11env --display-name "yolo11env"
 ```

 Close your terminal and create a new notebook.
-From your Notebook, you can select the new kernel.
+From your notebook, select the newly created kernel.

-Then you can open a Notebook cell and install the required dependencies:
+Then open a notebook cell and install the required dependencies:

 ```bash
 %%bash